xStarbound/xStarbound/README.md

 ## Changes

+- The UI scale can now be adjusted in the graphics settings dialogue, complete with configurable keybinds and support for fractional scales (FezzedOne).
+There are also keybinds for changing the in-game camera zoom (Kae).
+Both the UI scale and zoom level are scriptable (FezzedOne).
+UI scaling mods are no longer needed (and in fact no longer do anything) in xSB-2!
 - You can now make `.patch` files that are just merged in, early-beta-style (Kae).
 That's why the patch files in `assets/xSBassets` are unusually simple.
 In addition, a new `"find"` parameter is supported for `"remove"` and `"replace"` operations where the `"path"` is to a JSON array (FezzedOne) — if `"find"` is present, only the first array value exactly matching the value in `"find"` is removed or replaced by `"value"`, not the entire array.
-- Almost all Lua callbacks from the original xSB (by FezzedOne), `input` callbacks (by Kae), plus some extra `player` callbacks for compatibility with OpenStarbound mods and some StarExtensions mods.
+- Almost all Lua callbacks from the original xSB (by FezzedOne), `input` callbacks (by Kae), plus some extra `player`, `interface` and `clipboard` callbacks for compatibility with OpenStarbound mods and some StarExtensions mods.
 The `setSpecies` and `setIdentity` callbacks will not let you switch to a nonexistent species.
 Documentation has yet to be updated.
 - Various crash fixes (FezzedOne and Kae).
 - Character swapping (rewrite by Kae from StarExtensions): `/swap <name>` (case-insensitive substring matching) and `/swapuuid <uuid>` (requires a UUID; use the one in the player file name).
 - Custom user input support with a keybindings menu (rewrite by Kae from StarExtensions).
 - Positional voice chat that works on completely vanilla servers; is compatible with StarExtensions.
 This uses Opus for crisp, HD audios.
 Rewrite by Kae from StarExtensions.
   - The voice chat configuration dialogue is made available in the options menu rather than as a chat command.
 - Multiple font support (switch fonts inline with `^font=name;`, `.ttf` assets are auto-detected).
 Added by Kae, fixed by FezzedOne.
 Additionally, escape codes and custom fonts wrap and propagate across wrapped lines properly in the chat box (FezzedOne).
-- World lightmap generation has been moved off the main thread (Kae).
+- Lighting is partially asynchronous (Kae).
-- Various changes to the storage of directives and images in memory to greatly reduce their impact on frametimes (Kae).
+- Various changes to the storage of directives and images in memory to greatly reduce their impact on FPS (Kae).
   - Works well when extremely long directives are used for "vanilla multiplayer-compatible" creations, like [generated](https://silverfeelin.github.io/Starbound-NgOutfitGenerator/) [clothing](https://github.com/FezzedOne/FezzedOne-Drawable-Generator).
 - Client-side tile placement prediction (rewrite by Kae from StarExtensions).
   - You can also resize the placement area of tiles on the fly.